Randomness for Free: Randomness for Free in Transition Function

 \section{Randomness for Free in Transition Function}

-In this section we present a precise characterization of the classes of games where the randomness in transition function can be obtained for \emph{free}: in other words, we present the precise characterization of classes of games with probabilistic transition function that can be reduced to the corresponding class with deterministic transition function.
-We present our results as three reductions: (a) the first reduction allows us to separate probability from the mode of interaction; (b) the second reduction shows how to simulate probability in transition function with \PC\ (complete-observation concurrent) deterministic transition; and (c) the final reduction shows how to simulate probability in transition with \OT (one-sided complete-observation turn-based) deterministic transition.
+In this section we present a precise characterization of the classes of games where randomness in the transition function can be obtained for \emph{free}: in other words, we present the precise characterization of classes of games with probabilistic transition function that can be reduced to the corresponding class with deterministic transition function.
+We present our results as three reductions: (a) the first reduction allows us to separate probability from the mode of interaction; (b) the second reduction shows how to simulate probability in transition function with \PC\ (complete-observation concurrent) deterministic transition function; and (c) the final reduction shows how to simulate probability in transition with \OT\ (one-sided complete-observation turn-based) deterministic transition function.
+We then show that for \PT\ (complete-observation turn-based) games, randomness in the transition function cannot be obtained for free, and conclude with the \emph{concurrency for free} result that \OT\ and \IT\ games can simulate \OC\ and \IC\ games respectively.

+A \emph{reduction} from a class $\calg$ of games to a class $\calg'$ is a mapping that, from a game $G \in \calg$ and an objective $\varphi$ in $G$, returns a game $G' \in \calg'$ and an objective $\varphi'$ in $G'$, and such that the state space $S$ of $G$ is (injectively) mapped to the state space $S'$ of $G'$.
+In all our reductions we have $S \subseteq S'$, and thus the state-space mapping is the identity (on $S$).
+The mapping of objectives in our reductions is such that $\varphi$ is the projection of $\varphi'$ on $S^{\omega}$.
+It follows that when $\varphi$ is a parity objective defined with at most $d$ priorities, then so is $\varphi'$ (and in the sequel, we omit the definition of the priority function for $\varphi'$), and when $\varphi$ is an objective in the $k$-th level of the Borel hierarchy, then so is $\varphi'$.

 All our reductions are \emph{local}: they consist of a gadget construction and replacement locally at every state.
-Our reductions preserve values, existence of $\vare$-optimal strategies for $\vare\geq0$, and also existence of almost-sure and positive winning strategies.
-A visual overview is given in \figurename~\ref{figure-overview}.
+Additional properties of interest for reductions are as follows: \begin{itemize} \item A reduction is \emph{almost-sure-preserving} (resp., \emph{positive-preserving}), if for all states $s \in S$ in $G$: player~$1$ is almost-sure winning (resp., positive winning) in $G$ from~$s$ if and only if player~$1$ is almost-sure winning (resp., positive winning) in $G'$ from~$s$.